Music Boundary Detection using Convolutional Neural Networks: A comparative analysis of combined input features: Experiments and Results

-We first train the Neural Network with each input matrix (see Fig. \ref{scheme2}) separately in order to know what input performs better.
-We train MLS and SSLMs obtained from MFCCs and Chromas and applying euclidean and cosine distances, and we also give the results for both of the pooling strategies mentioned before, \texttt{6pool} (lower resolution) and \texttt{2pool3} (higher resolution).
-As mentioned in section \ref{dataset}, we removed the first label of the SALAMI text files corresponding to 0.0s label.
+We first trained the Neural Network with each input matrix (see Fig. \ref{scheme2}) separately in order to know what input performs better.
+We trained the model using the MLS and SSLMs obtained from MFCCs and Chromas and applying Euclidean and cosine distances, and we also give the results for both of the pooling strategies mentioned before, \texttt{6pool} (lower resolution) and \texttt{2pool3} (higher resolution).
+As mentioned in section \ref{sec:dataset}, we removed the first label of the SALAMI text files corresponding to 0.0s label.
 Results in terms of F score, Precision and Recall are showed in Table \ref{05s}.
 Note that the results showed from previous works used a different threshold value.

-In Fig. \ref{all_results} we show an example of the boundaries detection results for some of our input variants on the MLS and SSLMs.
-We obtained lower results than \cite{grill2015music} but higher results than \cite{cohen2017music} who tried to re-implement \cite{grill2015music}.
-The reasons for this difference could be that the database used by Grill and Schluter \cite{grill2015music} to train their model, had 733 non-public pieces.
+The best-performing input when training our model with isolated inputs is the MLS which has a $F_1$ value of 0.389 (see Table \ref{05s}).
+Taking only into account the \texttt{6pool} pooling strategy, regarding the SSLMs computed from audio features (MFCCs and chromas) we found that the best-performing SSLMs are the ones that are computed from the MFCCs with more than a 5\% difference with the SSLMs computed from chromas.

-Cohen and Peeters \cite{cohen2017music}, as in our work, trained their model only with pieces from the SALAMI database, so that our results can be compared with theirs, since we trained, validated and tested our Neuronal Network with the same database (although they had 732 SALAMI pieces and we had 1006).
+According to the distance measures with which we compute the SSLMs, we found that there is not a high impact on the results when computing the SSLMs with Euclidean or cosine distances.
+The $F_1$ difference between the SSLMs computed with Euclidean or cosine distances is not higher than 1\%.
+Overall, the best-performing SSLM for the \texttt{6pool} pooling strategy is the $\mathrm{SSLM_{euclidean}^{MFCCs}}$ with a $F_1$ value of 0.361, which is a 2.8\% less than the MLS $F_!$ value of 0.389.

-In view of the results in Table \ref{05s}, we can affirm that doing a max-pooling of 2, then computing the SSLMs and doing another max-pooling of 3 afterwards increment the results but not too much.
+In view of the results in Table \ref{05s}, we can affirm that doing a max-pooling of 2, then computing the SSLMs and doing another max-pooling of 3 afterwards (\texttt{2pool3}) slightly improves the results but it does not make a high impact in the performance.
+The best-performing (\texttt{2pool3}) SSLM, the $\mathrm{SSLM_{euclidean}^{MFCCs}}$ has a $F_1$ value of 0.375, which is less than a 2\% of the $F_{1}$ value of 0.361 for the same SSLM but computed with the \texttt{6pool} pooling strategy.
 This procedure not only takes much more time to compute the SSLMs but also the training takes also much more time and it does not perform better results in terms of F-score.